dhurlburtusa/shortcuts/computer_science/data_structures/queue-notes.md

 The operations of a queue make it a first-in-first-out (**FIFO**) data structure as the first element added to the queue is the first one removed.

+A queue is an example of a linear data structure, or more abstractly a sequential collection.

 See https://en.wikipedia.org/wiki/Queue_(abstract_data_type) for details.